 Microlearning at John Hancock Investments Drives Results

-As a mutual funds company, our business is becoming increasingly complex, so it’s crucial to keep the expertise of our staff up to date.
+As a mutual funds company, John Hancock's business is becoming increasingly complex, so it’s crucial to keep the expertise of staff up to date.

 4 Questions to Ask Before Providing Training